 Students who change their major are encouraged to visit with an advisor in Jacket Student Central.
 The academic advisor will clarify new program requirements, update the student’s electronic and/or paper advising file with new program worksheets, and forward the student’s advising file to the new faculty advisor.
 The changing of an academic major may have significant impact on a student’s long-range academic plan and can have impacts on their financial aid eligibility.
 All students are encouraged to keep in close contact with their advisor through the process of changing majors.

-All entering students and transfer students who have not completed their general education requirements in English or mathematics must take the Next-Generation ACCUPLACER Placement test.
-Results of the Next-Generation ACCUPLACER Placement tests along with ACT/SAT scores are used to advise students into the most appropriate math and English courses.
-The Next-Generation ACCUPLACER Placement tests are administered prior to student registration sessions or Orientation.
-For further information, contact Advising at Jacket Student Central or the University Advising & Career Services Office: 406-247-3019 or 406-657-2240 or firstname.lastname@example.org
+All entering students and transfer students who have not completed their general education requirements in English or mathematics may need to take the ACCUPLACER Placement test.
+Results of the ACCUPLACER Placement tests along with ACT/SAT scores, high school or previous college GPAs are used to advise students into the most appropriate math and English courses.
+The ACCUPLACER Placement tests are administered prior to student registration sessions or Orientation.
+For further information, contact Advising at Jacket Student Central or the University Advising Center office: 406-247-3019 or 406-657-2240 or firstname.lastname@example.org

 A full range of career services is available to help students gain experience and skills that will clarify career goals and facilitate entry into the job market.
 Services include Career Workshops, career counseling and assessment, career resource library, campus interviewing, part-time and workstudy jobs in CareerLink, and career/job fairs.
 See www.msubillings.edu/careers for additional information.